antantilope/Test-RTS/README.md

      - ship_designator.py
        - logic that assigns a random designator to each ship.
        - players do not see opponent's handle's.
 They only see this random designation.
     - utils2d.py
       - defines math intensive operations for managing objects on a 2-dimensional plane
         - trigonometry
         - geometry
         - physics
         - hitboxes
    - tests/
      - Holds unit tests for python application

 ### Node Backend Web Appliocation
+ - webapp/

- - appclient/ (angular front end)
+    - appclient/ __(angular front end)__
     - static/
       - static files that are served by the web application
       - angular build files
     - appmodels/
       - this is a django project which only used for database migrations
     - scripts/
+      - management commands
     - controllers/
+      - express.js HTTP route handlers
     - lib/
+      - services for the express.js app
+        - database client and methods
+        - unix process managements
+        - logging (winston)
+        - event/socket/command namesspaces
     - templates/
-  -
- -
+      - HTML markup for non angular pages